Author: Lem Chuck Moth

 The Chalukyas of South India

 In a close connection with Middle Eastern development, we saw that Indian history started its debut with the emergence of king Manu Vaisvasvata, establishing his own legacy in the Gangetic India (The Western Civilization: The Impact of the Kala YUga: The Harrian and the Hittie).
-It was actually a new generation of Indian royal houses that were formed more or less by his descendants under the suzerainty of the Surya's lineage that was descended directly from king Manu Vaisvasvata.
+It was actually a new generation of Indian royal houses that were formed more or less by his descendants under the suzerainty of the Surya's dynasty.
 One of them was centered at the city named Champavati of the ancient naga ream of Vanga.
-Under these circumstances, it is undeniable that Champapura of Prey-Nokor was just a reminiscence of Champavati of Vanga, founded by members of the Cham court.
+Under these circumstances, it is undeniable that Champapura of Prey-Nokor was just a reminiscence of Champavati of Vangathough the same foundation of the Cham court.
 The inscription of Mi-son erected by the Cham King Prakacadharmma-Vikrantavarman in 658 AD confirmed his lineage from a king Gangaraja who was apparently residing at the Gangetic India (BEFEO IV: Notes D' Epigraphie: Les inscriptions de Mi-son: pp. 918-925, By M.L.
 Finot).
-The family connection explained to us that during the Chenla campaign, many of the Chams took residency at Gangetic India to escape the Khmer attack.
+The family connection explained to us that during the Chenla campaign, many of the Chams who escaped the Khmer attack, took residency at Gangetic India.
 The findings would shed some light to the emergence of the Chalukyas whose presence in the modern history of India was full of enigmas in regard to their origin.
-According to their tradition, they claim that they were originated from north India and claimed to rule over Ayudhya for a pretty long time.
-From the claims, we know that they were descended from the ancient Cham royal house of Champapvati.
+According to their tradition, they claim that they were originated from north India and also claimed to rule over Ayudhya for a pretty long time.
+The claim actually indicates that they were descended from the ancient Cham royal house of Champapvati.
 Their new history started when one of their chiefs, Pulakesi, carved a small principality around Vatapipura about 540 AD.
 Pulakesi was known to practice the Asvamedha and other sacrifices that were traditionally performed through Vishnuite cult, all over India at the time.
 His succeeding sons continued his work to carve out more territory from neighboring states.
 The elder son Kirtivarman (566-597) defeated the Kadambas and annexed part of theirs territory.
 He also defeated the Mauryas and the Nalas, ruling respectively over Konkas of the north and Bellary and Kurnool in the south.
 He was also credited to conquer Bengal and Bihar in the north and Chola and Pandya in the south.
 The younger brother Mangalesa also defeated the Kalachuria.
 Rivalry between the two brothers however causes Mangalesa to be killed and brought down the kingdom.
 It is interesting to note that Kirtavarman bore a "varman" title and that his extensive campaign was conducted at the same time of the Chenla's uprising.
 The fact that both Kirtavarman and Bhavavarman were of the same Cham background and to the most extend of close family tie, leads us to believe that theirs campaign were coordinated.
 The finding confirm to us that the Chenla brothers, Bhavavarman and Mahendravarman, did not fight Funan alone, but with the support from the Cham aristocratic communities of both Southeast Asia and Gangetic India.
 The fall of the Land Chenla at Ba-Phnom and the new development in north India of Harsha-Varadhana appeared to create a set-back for the overall Cham 's campaign.
 The Chalukyas were themselves pushed from North India to the south.
 The son of Kirtivarman, Polakesi II (610-11 AD) however fought to regain the dominion of his father back and according to Huang-San 's account, Harsha-Varadhana was later defeated by him.
 The development might shed some light to the fall of the Land Chenla back in the mainland Indochina.
 After the attack by the Khmer court of Jayavarman I, we know nothing more of the fate of Isanavarman I after his settlement at the mount ByangKau (The Chenla Empire: The Fall of Funan: The Last Funan king Jayavarman I).
 We know however from the inscription of Ang-Chumnick, that his reign at Ba-Phnom ended in 635 AD.
 In deciphering the inscription, scholars made an interesting discovery that the charactors used in the inscription were very much the same one that were used in the most ancient stone inscription of Dekkan Meridional (JAISC: Inscription of Ang-Chumnik: pp. 195-196).
 They were actually engraved in the temple of Badami, of Aihole and of Pattadaka during the early formation of the Chalukya's court.
 The finding led us to believe that the fallen Land-Chenla court came to joint the Chalukyas at Deccan and re-strengthen their position against the Sri Vijaya pact.
 While the Pallavas extended its Buddhist expansion down to Ceylon, the western Chalukyas took the opportunity to expand its own frontier against Kanchipura.
 Helped by the Gangas of Mysore and the Pandias of the south, they invaded the Pallava Kingdom and the next king of Kanchipura Mahendravarman II (668-70) appeared to be one of them.
 While the fight between the Cham and the Khmer consortiums continued, Kanchipura appeared to change its ruler according to the outcome of the fight.
 The reign of the next king known as Rajasimha who was the son and successor of Paramesvaravarman appears to be uneventful.
 However his son and successor, King Paramesvara II (723-731) had to face with a Chalukya invasion again over the city of Kanchi.
 During the rule of the next king Dantivarman (796-840) the Pallava suffered attacks from both the Pandya in the south and the Rastrakuta from the north.